 Libidinous Memorial Flag is based on a zine of the same name, which you can download here.

 Art/ Work Association is a peer forum for artists and creative workers that generates an ongoing programme of workshops, skills training and critical feedback sessions, conceived as a platform for artist-led learning.

-Supported and hosted by Auto Italia, the forum is free to join and open to practitioners within 5 years of higher education graduation.
+Supported and hosted by Auto Italia, the forum is free to join and open to practitioners within five years of graduation from higher education.
 Members gain support through self-organised learning, critical dialogue and access to a proactive network of artists in London.

-If you would like to join A/WA as a member or find out more, please get in touch on firstname.lastname@example.org.
+If you would like to join A/WA as a member or find out more, please get in touch by emailing firstname.lastname@example.org.